-Award Attributes.
+1. Award Attributes.
 These are evaluation criteria that should not change during performance of the award, without a modification to the grant requiring both Program Office and Grants Office approval.

 Award Attribute Description Award Amount The size of the grant award.
-Number of Subrecipients Total number of subrecipients proposed to participate in completion of a project.
-It is anticipated that complexity and risk increase with the number of parties involved.
+Subrecipients The number of subrecipients participating in completing a project is a consideration, as it is anticipated generally that complexity and risk increase with the number of parties involved.
+Projects that are substantially managed by subrecipients may also be at-risk, depending on the capabilities of the subrecipient.
 Technical Project Complexity Identifies the technical complexity and potential technical challenges associated with a grant award.
+CCI projects with complex environmental requirements (such as state requirements, programmatic agreements, and mitigated FONSIs) may also warrant additional consideration.
 Three-Year Projects Identifies projects with baselines that have significant construction or deployment in the 11th and 12th quarters, nearest to the period of performance deadline.
 Type of Recipient Identifies the recipients as a state government, local government, nonprofit, new consortium, or for-profit company.

-Objective Evaluation.
-Data associated with several project categories provide an indicator of project health.
-The Risk Assessment Tool utilizes the variance between performance data submitted by recipients in Quarterly and Annual PPRs with their approved Baseline to evaluate performance in several important categories.
+2. Objective Evaluation - data associated with several project categories provide an indicator of project health.
+The risk assessment process utilize the variance between performance data submitted by recipients in Quarterly and Annual PPRs with their approved Baseline to evaluate performance in several important categories.
 The variance between a recipients plan and actual results provide an indicator of the health and likelihood of success for a given project; these are important indicators of a projects overall risk.